openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

     └──libComponentName.so - Compiled component library
 ```

-Once built, components can be packaged into a .tar.gz containing the contents of the directory shown above for non-Docker deployments.
+Once built, components should be packaged into a .tar.gz containing the contents of the directory shown above.

 ## Logging